DaveBenham/VenomModules/README.md

 ### Bypass

-All outputs are monophonic 0V if Envelope Factory or any of its expanders are bypassed.
+All outputs are monophonic 0V while Envelope Factory is bypassed.

 [Return to Table Of Contents](#venom)